reclaim-ai/react-intercom-hook/README.md

 import { BrowserRouter as Router, useLocation } from "react-router-dom";

 const AppRouter: React.FC = () => {
-  // Without arguments, returns a handle to the current instance of Intercom const intercom = useIntercom();
+  // Call with no arguments to get the current instance of Intercom const intercom = useIntercom();
   const location = useLocation();